 Art fans wander about, ready to take in the action.
 They are also able to interface with the artists, many of whom hold a certain amount of celebrity.
 Being able to speak directly to the creatives is a treat to be had.
 As anticipation builds for an 8am start, Town Square feels like the center of an art universe, designed to bring our attention to the beauty that can spring from the hearts and minds of so many creative souls.

-When asked about the palpable energy of the exercise, artist Borbay responded, “My first experience in 2018 was thrilling.
+When asked about the palpable energy of the exercise, artist Borbay responded, “My first experience in 2018 with the Jackson Hole Fall Arts Festival was thrilling.
 Creating on a tight timeline, in front of a crowd, harkened to my days as an enthusiastic but failed stand-up comedian in New York City.”
 In other words, all eyes are on the artists as they throw themselves into an intense 90 minutes of work.

 Not only that, but onlookers are permitted to chat with the artists while they work.
 A test of creative endurance becomes a bit more complicated in this setting, with questions about process being lobbed regularly during competition.
 It seems the difficulty of maintaining focus would thwart the intent, but the art does see completion.